oauth-wg/oauth-transaction-tokens/draft-tulshibagwale-oauth-transaction-tokens-00.md

 # Creating Nested Tx-Tokens
 A workload within a call chain MAY create a Nested Tx-Token.
 It does so by embedding the Tx-Token it receives by value in a JWT Embedded Token {{JWTEmbeddedTokens}}.
 Nested Tx-Tokens are self-signed and not requested from a separate service.

-The expiration time of a enclosing Tx-Token MAY NOT exceed the expiration time of an embedded Tx-Token.
+The expiration time of a enclosing Tx-Token MUST NOT exceed the expiration time of an embedded Tx-Token.

 # IANA Considerations {#IANA}